 I used her recipe for the chocolate click-covered matzah and swallowed a piece of chocolate light and she's got a ton of other super Passover dessert ideas which I'm always looking for.

-the next one I haven't put a like Plenty cookbook what date I've been through that Otellini little restaurant store thing in London so working good but yes obviously my favorite recipe. in the book is the one on the front cover the roasted eggplant.
+the next one I haven't put a like Plenty cookbook on what date I've been through that Otellini little restaurant store thing in London so working good but yes obviously my favorite recipe. in the book is the one on the front cover the roasted eggplant.

 I love eggplant in general and this is so-so.
 This is sort of like a fusion cookbook but has a lot of good is really these dishes um some of it is like to kind of tie in crazy for me but um it's a really good cookbook and the pictures are amazing.

 15. Millennial Kosher

-I love as much representative. hi I'm kind of like a flat pie I'm Ree Drummond Pioneer Woman makes a lot of galettes too so I just haven't rolled into them and I love those cook luck so I had a recommending elastic cookbook.
+I love it as much as representative.
+Hi I'm kind of like a flat pie I'm Ree Drummond Pioneer Woman makes a lot of galettes too so I just haven't rolled into them and I love those cook luck so I had a recommending elastic cookbook.

-I just want to quickly show you guys are the cookbook that was made for me for my wedding shower just like a collection of all friends of family recipes so I use this one a ton.
+I just want to quickly show you guys the cookbook that was made for me for my wedding shower just like a collection of all friends of family recipes so I use this one a ton.